AdamBoley/Project-Beergate/README.md

 - Fix bug related to UpdateReviewView creating a new record - done
 - Implement Django HoneyPot - done
 - Add settings.py booleans to enhance security - done
+- Apply bootstrap to search results and user reviews page - done
+- Larger, bolder, more prominent font on navbar - done

+For a user-written beer review form:
+- need a completed BeerReviewForm in forms.py - done
+- need a new view in views.py - done
+- need a context in the return render of the view - done?
+- need a template and front-end links to that - done
+- need a path in urls.py for that template - done
+- Add some functionality to handle an improperly completed form.
+Apply this to the comment form as well (for example if a user tries to submit an empty form).
+- update admin.py with an approve beer review action - done?
+ALL DONE

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates: